Security in Power BI

 Below is the chart created in Power BI to show the product-wise sales chart.

-At this moment, we have overall all the countries’ sales based on different products.
-Now we need to create row-level security to show only specific country sales based on products, and below are the countries we have on this list.
+At this moment, overall, all the countries' sales are based on different products.
+So, we need to create row-level security to show only specific country sales based on products.
+Hence, below are the countries we have on this list.

 Canada, France, Germany, Mexico, and the United States of America.